BIRDSOpenSource/BIRDSOpenSource.github.io/how-tos/link-budget.md

 ---
-title: Making a Link Budget
+title: How to Make a Link Budget
-parent: Ground Segment Integration
-grand_parent: For COM Team Members
+parent: How-to guides
 layout: default
 lang: en
 ---